 The little bird shape was made by pinching & folding opposite sides of the tube, & then bending one side slightly higher than the other to make the tail shape.

-Here are the bird prints the tp roll produces.
+Here are the bird prints the cardboard tube produces.
 Minnie used a thick gold paint with this one which didn't work quite so well as poster paint, but it still produced a cute design.

 We added our paint to a small dish with a sheet of kitchen paper over the top which we found worked better then dipping the cookie cutter in just the paint.
 The kitchen paper seemed to absorb just the right amount of paint so the cookie cutter left a print rather than a splodge.

 We made a heart shape stencil by flattening the tube, opening it up & pushing one of the folds in to make the rounded sections at the top of the heart.

 The snowman was super cute & the easiest to make!
 We took one tp tube & cut it in half so we had two small tubes the same size.
 Then we took one tube, cut it lengthways & folded it over slightly to make a narrower tube which we secured with sticky tape.
 We joined the two tubes together with more sticky tape & our snowman was ready!
 (Tip: when you join the tubes together you just need to make sure they level with each other so they create the complete print.)

 Here's one of the finished snowmen.
 Others have had hats, scarves & arms added to them giving them each a little character of their own.